aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc-lib/sphinx/_scope_jsii-calc-lib.rst

-   Check that enums from @scoped packages can be references.
+   Check that enums from \@scoped packages can be references.
+See awslabs/jsii#138.

-   See awslabs/jsii#138